[History of Tadcaster Albion

 In 1973 the club joined the Yorkshire League Division 3 and were promoted in 1975 & 1977 to reach Division 1, relegation was to follow in 1979 & 1980.

-In their first season, Albion finished fourth in the NCEL Premier Division and won the NCEL President’s Cup, beating Farsley AFC 5-1 in the final.
+Albion finished fourth in their first season in the NCEL Premier Division and won the NCEL President’s Cup, beating Farsley AFC 5-1 in the final.
+That was followed by an 8th place finish in 2011/12 and 6th in 2012/13.

 Northern Counties East Football League Division One: